Mouthless-Stoat/MouthlessSigil/mouthless/README.md

 ## [Unkillable](./unkillable.gd)

-Unkillable but card will gain power, Add a `buffAmount` to your card to change the buff amount, this require.
+Unkillable but card will gain power, Add a `unkillBuff` to your card to change the buff amount, this require.